 This study programme offers you a great opportunity to study relevant units of study at an introductory level, these include: creative health activities, promoting healthy eating, health and social care needs, communicating with adults.
 You will learn a range of employability skills and techniques for future job opportunities, and develop personal qualities and attitudes essential for working life.
 You will be in College three days a week and are asked to study for up to 10 hours a week ‘outside’ College on coursework assessments.
 Throughout the course you will be assessed in a variety of ways including: creating brochures, leaflets, making snacks and activities, presentations, interviews and assignments reports.
 In group tutorial sessions, work related guest speakers will support understanding and help you to think about work related themes, you may also undertake 2 weeks work experience to gain insight into what it is like to work full time in care settings.

-On successful completion of the Level 1 study programme last year 70% of students progressed onto Level 2 qualifications in Health & Social Care; 10% took an apprenticeship in Childcare; 10% gained full time employment and 10% gained part-time employment.
+On successful completion of the level 1 study programme last year 70% of students progressed onto level 2 qualifications in Health & Social Care; 10% took an apprenticeship in Childcare; 10% gained full time employment and 10% gained part-time employment.

-Normally if you pass the programme and gain Functional Skills in English and Maths at Level 1 or above, you will be able to progress onto the next level of study.
-This could include the Level 2 Diploma in Health and Social Care, or other study programmes in the College which might interest you.
+Normally if you pass the programme and gain Functional Skills in English and maths at level 1 or above, you will be able to progress onto the next level of study.
+This could include the level 2 Diploma in Health and Social Care, or other study programmes in the College which might interest you.

-No tuition fees are payable for students aged 16 – 18 on 31 August 2016
+No tuition fees are payable for students aged 16 – 18 on 31 August 2017.

 I chose this course because I wanted to be a nurse.
 I've enjoyed doing creative things that are connected to Health and Social Care, like posters, presentations and group projects.
 One thing I really loved about going to College everyday was meeting new friends who you can work with.
 The tutors are really helpful; they give you information and new ideas of what you might want to be in the future.
 The course helps set you in the right direction and the earlier you start thinking about your life mission, the easier it is to make the appropriate decisions and plans to reach it.
 You have to set your goals and do your best to achieve it.
 The course will help you to do this and if you are struggling with your coursework, you can ask your personal tutors to help you with it.